Notice to Arbitrators and Parties on Expanded Expungement Guidance

 Importance of Allowing Customers and their Counsel to Participate in the Expungement Hearing in Settled Cases

 It is important to allow customers and their counsel to participate in the expungement hearing in settled cases if they wish to.
 Specifically, arbitrators should:

 Arbitrators should ask the broker seeking expungement (or the party seeking expungement on a broker's behalf) to provide a current copy of the BrokerCheck® report.
 Arbitrators should carefully review the report when considering whether expungement is appropriate.
 Arbitrators should pay particular attention to the "Disclosure Events" section of the report.

-Importance of Providing an Explanation for Granting Expungement
+Importance of Providing an Explanation for Recommending Expungement

-Rules 12805 and 13805 require arbitrators to provide a written explanation of the reasons for finding that one or more of the Rule 2080 grounds for expungement apply to the facts of the case before them.
+FINRA Rules 12805 and 13805 require arbitrators to provide a written explanation of the reasons for finding that one or more of the Rule 2080 grounds for expungement apply to the facts of the case before them.
 Arbitrators recommending expungement should ensure that the explanation is complete and is not solely a recitation of one of the Rule 2080 grounds or language provided in the expungement request.
-Specifically, arbitrators should identify in the award the reason(s) for granting the request and any specific documentary or other evidence that they relied upon in granting expungement.
+Specifically, arbitrators should identify in the award the reason(s) for and any specific documentary or other evidence relied on in recommending expungement.

-In summary, arbitrators have a unique, distinct role in ensuring that information is expunged from the CRD system only when it has no meaningful investor protection or regulatory value.
-In addition to the standards outlined in Rules 2080, 12805 and 13805, arbitrators should consider the guidance in this notice when considering expungement requests.
+In summary, arbitrators have a unique, distinct role in ensuring that customer dispute information is expunged from the CRD system only when it has no meaningful investor protection or regulatory value.
+In addition to the standards outlined in FINRA Rules 2080, 2081, 12805 and 13805, arbitrators should consider the guidance in this notice when considering expungement requests.

 View the following for additional information: